dart-lang/site-www/src/_guides/language/sound-dart.md

 {% endprettify %}

-This assignment passes static analysis under strong mode, but it creates an implied cast.
+This assignment passes static analysis under strong mode, but it creates an implicit cast.
 It is equivalent to:

 <?code-excerpt "strong/lib/strong_analysis.dart (generic-type-assignment-implied-cast)" replace="/as.*(?=;)/[!$&!]/g"?>
 {% prettify dart %}
 List<Cat> myCats = new List<Animal>() [!as List<Cat>!];
 {% endprettify %}

 The code may fail at runtime.
-You can disallow similar implied casts using the `-no-implicit-casts` flag.
+You can disallow implicit casts using the `--no-implicit-casts` flag.
 For more information, see [How to enable strong mode](#how-to-enable-strong-mode).

 ### Methods